The host dark matter haloes of the first quasars: Results

 A Kolmogorov-Smirnov (KS) test strengthens this conclusion.
-First, 1000 bootstrap samples of the same size as the observational dataset are constructed by drawing points at random from the theoretical distribution (Figure~\ref{fig:vlos_rproj}) at a matching radius.
+First, 1000 bootstrap samples of the same size as the observational data set are constructed by drawing points at random from the theoretical distribution (Figure~\ref{fig:vlos_rproj}) at a matching radius.
 Since both the theoretical and observed distributions are symmetric around zero, the absolute values of the line-of-sight velocities are assumed.
 For each bootstrap sample, the KS statistic is then computed to test the null hypothesis that this sample is randomly drawn from the same underlying distribution as the observed data.
 The median p-value of $0.056$ found across the `low-mass' bootstrap samples all but rejects the null hypothesis.
-For the `high-mass' sample, a median p-value of $0.326$ is obtained -- the hypothesis that both datasets sample the same underlying distribution cannot be ruled out in this case.
+For the `high-mass' sample, a median p-value of $0.326$ is obtained -- the hypothesis that both data sets sample the same underlying distribution cannot be ruled out in this case.
 The p-value is sensitive to the radial and line-of-sight velocity thresholds used to select the data.
-Filtering out all companions with $|v_{\rm los}| > 2000 \, \rm km \, s^{-1}$ ($|v_{\rm los}| > 1000 \, \rm km \, s^{-1}$), i.e. instead of using Z-score-based selection described in Appendix~\ref{sec:appendix}, gives a p-value of $0.513$ ($0.326$) for the `high-mass' sample and $9 \times 10^{-3}$ ($0.056$) for the `low-mass' sample.
+Filtering out all companions with $|v_{\rm los}| > 2000 \, \rm km \, s^{-1}$ ($|v_{\rm los}| > 1000 \, \rm km \, s^{-1}$), i.e. instead of using Z-score-based selection described in Section~\ref{sec:observations}, gives a p-value of $0.513$ ($0.326$) for the `high-mass' sample and $9 \times 10^{-3}$ ($0.056$) for the `low-mass' sample.
 Sticking to the Z-score-based selection and restricting the analysis to systems within $R_{\rm proj} < 100 \, \rm kpc$ gives median p-values of $0.791$ for the `high-mass' sample and $5 \times 10^{-3}$ for the `low-mass' sample, ruling out a halo mass $\lesssim 10^{12} \, \rm M_\odot$.
+If Ly$\alpha$ emitters, whose redshifts may be more uncertain and affected due to asymmetric intergalactic absorption, are excluded, the median p-value becomes $0.732$ for high-mass- and $0.018$ for low-mass samples, producing no qualitative difference in the results.
 If the radial interval is narrowed to $10 \, \mathrm{kpc} < R_{\rm proj} < 100 \, \mathrm{kpc}$ (instead of using $5 \, \rm kpc$ as a lower bound), the p-value becomes $0.686$ for the high-mass sample and $0.012$ for the low-mass sample.
 The conclusion that available data strongly favour a `high-mass' halo appears to be robust.